nealey/homepage/content/blog/2022-10-04-CLRG-cheating.md

 date: 2022-10-04
 ---

-Amy just stumbled across a PowerPoint file with a bunch of text messages, pretty clearly illustrating a massive cheating scandal.
+$SPOUSE just stumbled across a PowerPoint file with a bunch of text messages, pretty clearly illustrating a massive cheating scandal.

 I won't post a link to the file,